elasticio/api-docs/source/includes/_credentials.md

 }
 ```

-This endpoint retrieves list of credentials available for the user
+This endpoint retrieves a list of credentials available for the user

 ### HTTP Request